-Dollar rises from 13-month low before Fed decision
+FOREX-Dollar rises from 13-month low before Fed decision

 The euro was a shade lower at $1.1631.
 On Tuesday, it rose as high as $1.17125, its highest since August 2015, and just a hair below a 2-1/2-year peak, boosted by a stronger-than-expected German business survey.

-The Australian dollar fell after data showed the country's consumer inflation was surprisingly soft in the last quarter..
+The Australian dollar fell after data showed the country's consumer inflation was surprisingly soft in the last quarter. .
 It shed 0.6 percent to $0.7888.

 Additional reporting by Masayuki Kitano in SINGAPORE; Editing by Louise Ireland